Exporting a vegetation analysis

 1. Detect a line that represents a vegetation boundary.

 2. Create or choose a line to represent the acoustic bottom or bottom of the vegetation.
-This line will be used as a Bottom line setting.
+This line will be used as a Bottom line setting for a Vegettion analysis exporter.

 Vegetation analysis file format (*.csv)